 - (i) Saudi Home Loans (SHL): The Group had originally invested SAR 120 million representing 15% of the paid up share capital of SHL and during 2017 the SHL increased the paid up share capital by issuing 20 million shares of SR 10 each to its existing shareholders in the same proportion of their shareholding by transferring an equal amount from its retained earnings (by capitalising profit).
 This increase in share capital was approved in the EGM meeting held on 24 May 2017 and accordingly, the original investment of SAR 120 million has been revised to SAR 150 million to reflect the capital increase. - (ii) Alkhair Capital Saudi Arabia (ACS): The Group had originally invested SAR 102 million representing 34% of the paid up share capital of ACS and during 2019 the ACS increased the paid up share capital by additional SAR 700 million.
-The Group has acquired additional capital by investing SAR 320 million and accordingly, the original investment of 5AR 102 million has been revised to SAR 422 million to reflect the change in capital investment of the Group with ACS. - (iii) Khozam Real Estate Development Company (KDC): The Group had invested 51% in KDC, with Jeddah Development and Urban Regeneration Company (JDURC).
+The Group has acquired additional capital by investing SAR 320 million and accordingly, the original investment of SAR 102 million has been revised to SAR 422 million to reflect the change in capital investment of the Group with ACS. - (iii) Khozam Real Estate Development Company (KDC): The Group investment in KDC is now 66.5% with Jeddah Development and Urban Regeneration Company (JDURC).
 As per the arrangements the power to govern the financial and operating activities which affect the returns of KDC is jointly bestowed with the shareholders.
 Accordingly, the Group does not have any right to variable returns or absolute power to control with the ability to affect the returns of the investee company consequently, the Group's investment in KDC is accounted for as investment in joint venture under equity method of accounting.

-The KDC investment include SR 250 million as an exclusive right to participate in the Khozam project development and SR 276 million as capital contributions fully paid in cash.
-The other shareholder (JDURC) contributed SR 265 million worth of land as capital contribution.
-The management believes that the value of the total investment has not diminished.
+The KDC investment include SR 172 million as an exclusive right to participate in the Khozam project development and SR 359 million as capital contributions fully paid in cash.
+The other shareholder (JDURC) contributed land as their capital contribution.
+The management believes that the value of the total investment in KDC has not diminished.

 - (iv) Eastern Juman Company (Juman): During 2016 the group had invested in Eastern Juman Company a Limited Liability Company established mainly for the development of Juman project located between Dammam and Ras Tanura.
 The Company is registered in Riyadh under the Commercial Registration No. 1010462791 dated 15/10/1437H, (corresponding to 20/07/2016) with a share capital of SAR 8.2 million.
-The group has paid SAR 1.5 million towards the 18.29% of its share capital and management believe that the value of the total investment has not diminished or impaired. - (v) First Brokerage Properties Company (FBPC): During 2020 the group had invested 67% in First Brokerage Properties Company a Limited Liability Company established mainly for the management and rental of real estate owned or leased (residential and non-residential), brokers activities and real estate management activities for a commission.
-The Groups share of operating loss of SAR 634 thousand recorded for the period ending 31 December 2020 has been absorbed and recognised in the consolidated profit or loss.
+The group has paid SAR 1.5 million towards the 18.29% of its share capital and management believe that the value of the total investment has not diminished or impaired. - (v) Wasit Real Estate Services Company (Wasit): During the year 2020, the group had invested 67% in Wasit Real Estate Services Company (previously known as First Brokerage Properties Company) a Limited Liability Company established mainly for the management and rental of real estate owned or leased (residential and non-residential), brokers activities and real estate management activities for a commission.
+The Groups share of operating loss of SAR 1,849 thousand recorded for the year ended 31 December 2021 has been absorbed and recognised in the consolidated statement of profit or loss.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2020 (CONTINUED)
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2021 (CONTINUED)